Meet us at ShopTalk Europe, Booth L46

 In GA4, you can set up Events to track these actions and mark them as Conversions.
 For example, you can create an event to track every time someone signs up for a free trial.
 This helps you see how well your B2B SaaS SEO efforts are turning visitors into potential customers.

 Pay attention to your conversion rate — the percentage of visitors who take action.
-If traffic is high but conversions are low, it might mean your landing pages need to be rewritten or your CTAs aren’t clear enough.
+If traffic is high but conversions are low, it might mean your landing pages need to be rewritten, or your CTAs aren’t clear enough.

 LLM Mentions